Self-immolation of Wynn Bruce: Facebook account

 In the years before his self-immolation, Bruce expressed intense concern about climate change on his Facebook account, sharing related news articles and praising activists including Greta Thunberg.
 As early as April 2020, he used the account to decry public inaction in response to the climate crisis.

 On October 30, 2020, Bruce posted a link to an edX class focused on the science of climate change.
 In April 2021, Bruce commented "4-1-1" on the post; in October 2021, he edited the comment, adding a fire emoji.
 On April 2, 2022, he edited the comment again to add the date "4/22/2022".
 Additionally, in January 2022, Bruce posted a photo of antiwar activist Thích Nhất Hạnh, who wrote in 1965 on the self-immolation of Buddhist monks that "to burn oneself by fire is to prove that what one is saying is of the utmost importance".
-Bruce later commented on the post with a quote he attributed to Hanh: "The most important thing, in response to climate change, is to be willing to hear the sound of the earth’s tears through our own bodies."
+Bruce later commented on the post with a quote he attributed to Hanh: "The most important thing, in response to climate change, is to be willing to hear the sound of the earth's tears through our own bodies."

 Self-immolation

 In the afternoon on Wednesday, April 20, 2022, Bruce asked two of his neighbors if they could drive him to the bus station in Boulder.
 He told them he intended to travel to Denver to meet with his "meditation group"; he was unable to drive because of his injuries from the 1989 car accident.
 One neighbor did drop Bruce at the bus station; he was wearing shorts and a t-shirt and carrying a backpack.
 It is not known how he reached Washington, D.C.

-At roughly 6:30 p.m. on April 22, 2022 (Earth Day), Bruce approached the plaza of the United States Supreme Court Building on foot, silently sat down, and self-immolated.
+At roughly 6:30 p.m. on April 22, 2022 (Earth Day), Bruce approached the plaza of the United States Supreme Court Building on foot, silently sat down, and immolated himself.
 According to a photographer who was present at the scene, Bruce sat upright and did not scream or cry out while on fire for a period of about 60 seconds, after which police extinguished the fire; only after the fire was out did he audibly express pain.
 Police officers used traffic cones to scoop water from a fountain in the plaza to extinguish Bruce.
 Nobody else was injured.
 Minutes after the self-immolation, he was airlifted to a hospital by a helicopter belonging to the National Park Service.
 Bruce died the following day as a result of his injuries; he was 50 years old.

 The Supreme Court Police, United States Capitol Police and Metropolitan Police Department closed the area surrounding the plaza to the public, citing the need for further investigation; two streets were briefly closed but reopened by the following day.